sst/sst/examples/aws-swift/README.md

 Building your application for deployment requires installing Docker.

-When deploying with `sst deploy` your application will be build for Amazon Linux, ensuring its campatible with the AWS Lambda provided runtime.
+When deploying with `sst deploy` your application will be build for Amazon Linux, ensuring its compatible with the AWS Lambda provided runtime.

 ## Deploy